Soficity of free extensions of effective subshifts: Preliminaries

+We remark that the set representation $\operatorname{Rep}(G \curvearrowright X, S)$ can be identified with the set of maps $y \colon S \to X$ which satisfy the property that $y(s) = s\cdot y(1_G)$, and thus represents the graph of the group action on $X$ restricted to the generators.
+Thus in this definition we are saying that an action $G \curvearrowright X$ is effectively closed whenever for some set of generators, its graph is an effectively closed set.

-To readers who are familiar with the notion of computable (partial) function, an effectively closed action can equivalently be defined as an action on an effectively closed set such that for every $s \in S$, the map $x \mapsto sx$ is a computable partial function.
+To readers who are familiar with computable functions on Cantor spaces, an effectively closed action can equivalently be defined as an action of a group on an effectively closed set where for every generator $s$ the map $x \mapsto sx$ is a computable function.
+In particular, this implies that the notion of effectively closed action can be alternatively defined as a property that must hold for all sets of generators.
 For more on effectively closed actions we suggest to read Section 2.2 of~\cite{BaSaSa_2021}.